14islands/r3f-scroll-rig/README.md

   visibility: number // number - percent of item height in view
   viewport: number // number - percent of window height scrolled since visible }
-scene // three js scene that wraps this component
+scene: Scene // three js scene that wraps this component
 inViewport: boolean // boolean set to true while in viewport
 priority: number // the parent useFrame priority
 props: any[] // tunneled from the parent